Summary

 Project description

-Although the use of plastics in agriculture brings many benefits, it also poses dangers because the fields are polluted by the plastics.
-The tiny particles of various micro and nano plastics are ingested by various organisms.
-The uptake can endanger the nutrient cycle, plant growth or biodiversity.
-One goal of the MINAGRIS project is to research the use and impact of plastics in agriculture and to work out how to use plastics in agriculture in a more sustainable way.
-The findings will be discussed with farmers, businesses and policy makers and pave the way for the sustainable use of plastics.
-A cornerstone of the MINAGRIS strategy is to provide an overview of the intentional and unintentional use of plastics in European agriculture and an accurate estimate of the pollution levels of plastics in agricultural soils.
+Although the use of plastics in agriculture has many advantages, it also harbours risks, as the fields are polluted by the plastics.
+The tiny particles of various micro- and nanoplastics are absorbed by various organisms.
+This uptake can jeopardise the nutrient cycle, plant growth or biodiversity.
+One aim of the MINAGRIS project is to research the use and effects of plastics in agriculture and to develop a more sustainable use of plastics in agriculture.
+The findings are to be discussed with farmers, companies and political decision-makers and pave the way for the sustainable use of plastics.
+A cornerstone of the MINAGRIS strategy is to provide an overview of the intentional and unintentional use of plastics in European agriculture and an accurate assessment of the level of plastic pollution in agricultural soils.
+To this end, the MINAGRIS research consortium has developed the SoilPlastic App(SoilPlastic App | Minagris), an application for interested parties that helps scientists to better understand how much plastic ends up in the soil.
+With the app, plastic observations can be recorded anytime and anywhere on mobile devices such as smartphones or tablets.
+An entry only takes about five minutes and can easily be done on the go.
+The app serves to raise awareness of the issue of plastic in the soil on the one hand and to collect broad-based data on the other.

 Interim results